James Stirling (Royal Navy officer): Swan River exploration

 The next day, dragging across the shallows started at daybreak and continued until nightfall.
-Frazer, exploring on land, found a freshwater brook and Stirling named the nearby point of land Point Frazer.
+Frazer, exploring on land, found a freshwater brook (Note: present-day Claise Brook) and Stirling named the nearby point of land Point Frazer.
 Frazer also found a lagoon of fresh water and the party moved camp to beside it.
 On the following morning three armed Aboriginal warriors demonstrated their anger at the "invasion" (Stirling's word) of their territory with violent gestures, but eventually retired.
 During the day, the boats reached the Heirisson Islands and in the channel above them progress was much easier, but still slow, due to the winding of the river.
-On 11 March the boats passed through a long narrow stretch and encountered more Aboriginal people who threatened the boats with their spears from higher ground.
+On 11 March the boats passed through a long narrow stretch (Note: present-day Belmont and Redcliffe) and encountered more Aboriginal people who threatened the boats with their spears from higher ground.
 When the boats reached more level terrain, gestures of goodwill defused the situation and the Aboriginals moved on.

 On 12 March the boats reached a place where a tributary, later named Helena River, joined the Swan from the east.
 The party also found another fresh water stream, which they named Success, on the west side of the Swan.
 From this point on, the Swan narrowed and there were many obstructions.
 The next day, the cutter was holed and had to be repaired, after which the party reached a creek which Stirling named Ellen Brook, after his young wife.
 The Swan was not navigable any further and Stirling and Garling set off on foot for the hills to the east, arriving at about sunset.
 On their return to camp they lost their way in the dark, but Frazer sent out search parties to guide them back.
 On 14 March the party split into three groups.
 Frazer went east and Belches and Heathcote north.
 Stirling and Clause went west and discovered a freshwater lagoon, some Aboriginal huts and a fertile region which so pleased Stirling that he named it Henley Park after his Surrey home.